KiroHertz/crm/README.md

 # CRM API
-Example API for a CRM using Spring Boot
+Example API for a CRM using Spring Boot.
+The application is ready to go since it uses H2 as database source.
+All except photo handling should work properly.
+In order to test the photo uploads we need to septup our authentication for AWS (Check Storage section).

+## User creation

+The application uses Bcrypt to encode the user password.
+The application expects to receive the password encoded when creation/updating an user.
 ## Storage

 For the implementation of the management of customer images I've decided to use AWS S3.
 In order to make it work we need one of the following: